alenmirc/Lost-and-Found-Pet-Posting-System/README.md

 Users can register their pets, generate unique QR codes, and create posts about lost or found pets.
 When a QR code is scanned, it provides instant access to the pet's information and the owner's contact details, making reuniting lost pets with their owners quick and easy.

 ---
+> **Note**: This is a 2024 Capstone Project.
+While fully functional, the codebase is a work in progress and will be refined in future updates.

 ## Screenshots